 Even if the facilities are basic, it is all very nice and clean, I loved staying in Fantastico Sur refugios!

-And the fact that I was staying with other traveler in the room allowed me to meet some awesome new friends on the road.
+And the fact that I was staying with another traveler in the room allowed me to meet some awesome new friends on the road.
 I also took the full board option, the food was delicious and plentiful, see the next section for the pictures.

 Note: Refugios are not built everywhere, if you are taking an “O” trail, there are parts where camping is the only option.